-In 2013 the LTIP consisted of annual grants of restricted shares, RSUs, and/or options to participants to buy shares of the Company.
+For NEOs other than the CEO, the 2014 the LTIP consisted of annual grants of restricted shares, RSUs, and/or options to participants to buy Shares of the Company.
 At least 25% of the total annual award is comprised of RSUs.
 For the remaining 75% of the award amount, participants may elect a mix of restricted shares, RSUs, and option grants.